 Does Chumming Attract Trout?

-Chumming does attract trout, but it is certainly less effective on trout than most species of fish.
+Chumming does attract trout, but it is certainly less effective on trout than many other species of fish.

-Other times, anglers can chum to stock trout in a more natural way by kicking up the sediment from the bottom, this sediment then drifts downstream and the stock trout start to intercept it.
+It is also possible to chum in a more natural way by kicking up the sediment while wading.
+This sediment then drifts downstream and the stock trout start to intercept it.
+I even have had stock rainbow trout follow me around.

 This practice of disturbing the streambed is actually prohibited in some fisheries but is allowed in others.
 I have never seen it work on wild fish.